edgelesssys/contrast/CONTRIBUTING.md

 ### Deploy

-The ususally dev flow is available as a single target to execute:
+The usually developer flow is available as a single target to execute:

 ```sh
 just [default <deployment-name>]